top of page

 • What should my child bring to camp?

-Lunch - Please send them to camp with a lunch, and please be sure they have eaten before arriving to camp.
+Lunch - Please send them to camp with a lunch, and please be sure they have eaten breakfast before arriving to camp.
 Food will not be provided.
-Campers will be required to sit 10 feet apart for meals.
 Snack - Please send your child to camp with a small snack.
-Morning snack time is scheduled for campers in the Village or Squirrel's Nest.
+Morning snack time is scheduled for campers in the Village.
 Artisan campers may eat their snack whenever they prefer.
-All campers will be required to sit 10 feet away from other campers when they are eating our drinking.
 Water bottle - Please ensure your camper brings their labeled water bottle to camp every day.
 It is important that our campers stay hydrated.
 We have a few drinking fountains on site, but when each camper has their own water bottle, they are more likely to use them.
 It’s also eco-friendly!
 Camp-appropriate clothing - Attending camp in a park in Oregon, we know that the weather can be unpredictable and kids will get dirty.
 With that in mind, please be sure your child wears/brings clothing options that keep them warm, cool, and dry and are easy to wash.
+Labeling any items which will be at camp is alwso always a good idea!
 A change of clothes - Sometimes younger campers have accidents and need a change of clothes.
 All campers may get wet in the sprinklers or have clay, paint, other art materials, or even dirt on their clothes and want to have a fresh set of clothing.

 • What items should stay at home?